 A reserve analysis has been prepared to determine the amount, type and use of reserves owing within the Conceptual Scheme area.
 Typically, the amount of land to be dedicated for municipal reserve (MR) shall be 10% of the Gross Developable Area of the titled parcel(s) in accordance with Section 666 of the Municipal Government Act.
-It is estimated that approximately +/-9.50 hectares (+/- 23.46 acres) is required to meet the 10% dedication.
+It is estimated that approximately +/-10.03 9.50 hectares (+/- 24.78 23.46 acres) is required to meet the 10% dedication.

-Ascension Conceptual Scheme proposes to dedicate +/- 9.60 hectares (+/- 23.71 acres) of MR land, equaling 10.11% of the developable land area.
-The dedication meets provincial and County requirements and has been programmed to meet the needs of the Bearspaw community.
+Ascension Conceptual Scheme proposes to dedicate +/- 17.90-9.60 hectares (+/- 44.24 23.71 acres) of MR land, equaling 17.85 10.11% of the developable land area.
+The over-dedication reflects a fulfillment to the Bearspaw community to provide extensive open space consisting of trails and naturalized areas while supporting the intent of the County plan.

+meets provincial and County requirements and has been programmed to meet the needs of the Bearspaw community.
 The extensive open space network consisting of trails and naturalized areas support the intent of the County plan.
 In addition, portions of this extensive open space network include +/- 15.08 hectares (+/- 37.26 acres) of Environmental Reserve.

-Future maintenance and liabilities associated with the Municipal Reserve dedication will not be an operational burden to the County as the Home Owners Association will adopt all obligations of maintaining the MR in perpetuity.
+Future maintenance and liabilities associated with the over dedication Municipal Reserve dedication will not be an operational burden to the County as the Home Owners Association will adopt all obligations of maintaining the MR in perpetuity.